gmcmacran/performancepy/README.md

 # Cython

+Python in an interpreted language that can be slow at times.
+Cython is a high performance language with syntax very similar to python.
+Cython is translated to C or C++ and then compiled.
+This repo contains a simple proof of concept where python code with **zero** changes is compiled and performance improves are observed.

+fibonacci.pyx defines two cython functions. cython_performance_test uses these functions as if they are regular python functions.

 Cython did not install in my main conda environment.
 I created an environment for this project.
 Installing it along with other packages is a problem for another day.

 conda create -n tempEnv python=3.10 cython ipykernel

-fibonacci.pyx defines two cython functions. cython_performance_test uses these functions as if they are regular python functions.

 # Threading POC